Dominikodz/Henryczkowo-mc/README.md

 ## Warning!

-Source might be poorly coded but author is still learning (+ was drunk while coding this).
+Source might be poorly coded but author is still learning.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.